 My name is Lizzy Tex Borden.
+My home is on El Rancho De La Tex.
 I like to take photographs.
 Some may be interesting, some may be

 boring and some may be downright terrible.
 All of them will enlarge to the size I intended when right

-clicked on and opened in a new window.
+clicked on and "Open link in a new tab".
 It's all about fun and good times.
 Savvy?
 Mobile users may have to click on "View Web Version" way down below to see all of my content.

 Please excuse my grammar.